 Advertisment

 00:00 / 00:00

-At India Mobile Congress 2024, Dataquest had an insightful conversation with Gilles Gracia and Neeraj Saxena, senior executives from AMD, about the company’s pioneering advancements in AI and 5G technologies.
+At India Mobile Congress 2024, Dataquest had an insightful conversation with Gilles Garcia and Neeraj Varma, senior executives from AMD, about the company’s pioneering advancements in AI and 5G technologies.
 During the interview, they discussed how AMD's diverse AI portfolio including GPUs, CPUs, and AI-embedded solutions is positioning the company as a leader in the competitive AI market.
 They also shed light on AMD’s collaborations with Indian partners, its role in driving AI integration in 5G and 6G networks, and how their technology is shaping the future of quantum-safe encryption.

+Advertisment